Cowboy pool: Rules

 The 90th point in cowboy pool must be reached exactly, and the failure to do so is a foul resulting in a loss of turn.
 For example, this means that a player with 89 points, who then scores 2 points rather than exactly 1, has committed a foul.
 Once the 90-point benchmark is reached, all points up to the 100th must be made by caroms.
 The pocketing of balls during this phase of the game gains no points.

-The final point necessary to reach 101 and the win must be made by a – an intentional scratch made by caroming the cue ball off one of the three object balls.
+The final point necessary to reach 101 and the win must be made by a – an intentional scratch made by caroming the cue ball off of the one ball, scratching off either other ball is a foul.